-Often, the best recommendation for a tree showing signs of stress this time of year is watering, and trees need more water than you might expect.
-Although 90% of tree roots are located in the top 12-15 inches of soil, turfgrass often steals the rainfall during smaller rain events.
-Since turfgrass has a dense root system concentrated in the upper 2-6 inches of soil, it is able to outcompete trees when a rainstorm does not thoroughly saturate the soil profile.
+Often, the best recommendation for a tree showing signs of stress this time of year is watering.
+Trees need more water than you might expect.
+Although 90% of tree roots are located in the top 12-15 inches of soil, turfgrass (which is most often a tree’s biggest competitor) often steals the rainfall during smaller rain events.
+Since turfgrass has a dense root system concentrated in the upper 2-6 inches of soil, it is able to outcompete trees when the rainstorm does not thoroughly saturate the soil profile.